If you take opioids while on Suboxone, you may experience one of two very serious consequences.

-In the case of requiring additional pain control, opioids can be given on top of normal Suboxone therapy.
-For example, if a patient on buprenorphine/naloxone (Suboxone) undergoes surgery or a procedure and needs additional pain control, they can receive opioids in addition to their Suboxone.
-Depending on the situation, your doctor might recommend continuing buprenorphine/naloxone (Suboxone) during the procedure versus temporarily stopping Suboxone while you receive opioids and then promptly restarting.
-Speak with your doctor prior to any planned surgical procedures or anticipated need for pain medications so you and your medical team can have a plan in place for pain management.
+If you need additional pain control, opioids can be given on top of normal Suboxone therapy.
+However, make sure this is done under medical supervision to avoid either an overdose or precipitated withdrawal.
+Speak with your doctor before any planned surgical procedures or anticipated need for pain medications, so you and your medical team can have a plan in place for pain management.